BirdeeHub/birdeevim/README.md

 Currently the automatically generated init.vim calls: lua require('myLuaConf').
-If you want to change the name of the folder used from lua directory, for example, if you wanted to copy your own folder in and then change mason for lspconfig and package manager for setup functions, you must provide a different name to RCName attribute in [flake.nix](./flake.nix) so that it uses the new folder.
+If you want to change the name of the folder used from lua directory, you must provide a different name to RCName attribute in [flake.nix](./flake.nix) so that it uses the new folder.
 It will change myLuaConf to your new folder name in the generated init.vim and require it instead.

+This would be a good idea, for example, if you wanted to copy your own folder in and then change mason for lspconfig and package manager for setup functions.

+That way you dont have to change all your internal require calls.

 see :help birdee.flake.outputs.RCName